cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 Phishing-resistant MFA is required per [Office of Management and Budget Memorandum 22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), but for a variety of reasons, implementing it for all users may be challenging.
 This section provides additional backup security policies to mitigate risk associated with lesser forms of MFA.
 For example, Policy MS.ENTRAID.3.2v1 below enforces MFA without stipulating the specific MFA method.

 <img src="/images/aad-mfa.png"
 alt="Weak MFA methods are SMS and Voice.
 Stronger MFA are Authenticator Push Notifications, Authenticator Phone Sign-in, Software Tokens OTP, and Hardware Tokens OTP.
-Strongest MFA methods are FIDO2 (preferred), Windows Hello (preferred), Azure AD Certificate Based Authentication (preferred) and federated PIV card." />
+Strongest MFA methods are FIDO2 (preferred), Windows Hello (preferred), Microsoft Entra certificate-based authentication (preferred) and federated PIV card." />

 Figure 1: Depiction of MFA methods from weakest to strongest. _Adapted from [Microsoft Page](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-authentication-methods)_